 Disappointment may be an understatement after Arsenal’s Champions League exit at the hands of Monaco, but feeling sorry for ourselves will not help our chances of finishing in the top four.
 Bouncing back with yet another Premier League victory is undoubtedly the best tonic for the Gunners, who may feel disappointed that they did not carve out enough opportunities against a side that were ultra-negative throughout the game.
-Being knocked out feels as gut-wrenching as losing 2-1 at the Lane thanks to Harry Kane’s cameo – a striker who can now be backed with Betsafe to score for England after being called up to the senior side alongside Danny Welbeck, Kieran Gibbs and Theo Walcott – but Arsenal must focus their attentions back on qualifying for next season’s Champions League.
+Being knocked out feels as gut-wrenching as losing 2-1 at the Lane thanks to Harry Kane’s cameo – a striker who is among FootieLive’s Premier League top scorer tips for the 2017/18 season.
+Arsenal must focus their attentions back on qualifying for next season’s Champions League.

 England beckons after Toon

 Five consecutive victories, and eight in the last nine league fixtures, has put the team in a wonderful position to dine at Europe’s most prestigious football table for the 18th consecutive year under Wenger.
 There is still plenty of work to be done before fans can get their passports out once again, starting at St. James’ Park against Newcastle where three points would set Arsenal up nicely ahead of the international break.